tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 a hash of the server name.
 This would be fixed-length, but have the disadvantage that the server has to retain a table of all the server names it supports.]]

+not_before
+: The moment when the keys become valid for use.
+The value is represented as seconds from 00:00:00 UTC on Jan 1 1970, not including leap seconds.

+not_after
+: The moment when the keys become invalid.
+Uses the same unit as not_before.

 The semantics of this structure are simple: any of the listed keys may be used to encrypt the SNI for the associated domain name.